 1. PLACE the bread cubes and cranberries/raisins into a lightly greased 3-quart shallow baking dish.

 3. REFRIGERATE for 1 hour or overnight.
 Preheat oven to 350°F and bake for 45 minutes or until a knife inserted in the center comes out clean.
-Sprinkle with the cinnamon-sugar.
-Serve with the butter and syrup.
+Sprinkle with cinnamon sugar.
+Serve with butter and syrup.

 No matter what bread you use, this is our quick technique on the stovetop.